Leadership Team

 Rev. Bruce E. Stanley, President / CEO

-Before joining MHC, Stanley was pastor at six North Carolina churches, serving most recently as senior pastor for Millbrook United Methodist Church in Raleigh.
-He served also as field education director for Duke Divinity School, responsible for developing leaders for the local and global church and communities.
-Stanley was ordained in the United Presbyterian Church USA in 1982 and transferred to the United Methodist Church in 1985.
-He spent several years as associate director for the N.C.
+Before joining MHC, Bruce was pastor at six North Carolina churches, serving most recently as senior pastor for Millbrook United Methodist Church in Raleigh.
+He served also as Field Education Director for Duke Divinity School, responsible for developing leaders for the local and global church and communities.
+Bruce was ordained in the United Presbyterian Church USA in 1982 and transferred to the United Methodist Church in 1985.
+He spent several years as Associate Director for the N.C.
 Conference Council of Ministries for Mission and Evangelism.

 Ben Sanders, Vice President of Programs

-Ben Sanders began his work with Methodist Home for Children in 1994, when he and his wife became house parents for a co-educational facility serving juvenile offenders.
-This work inspired him to work in other service areas in positions ranging from direct care for children and families to quality improvement and leadership positions.
-Sanders has served as Vice President of Programs since 2003.
+Ben Sanders began his work with Methodist Home for Children in 1994, when he and his wife, Lisa, became house parents for a co-educational facility serving juvenile offenders.
+This work inspired him to work in other service areas in positions ranging from direct care for children and families to Quality Improvement.
+Ben has served as Vice President of Programs since 2003.
 He oversees the agency’s direct care services, and he’s a primary developer of MHC’s model of care (Value Based Therapeutic Environment).

 Polly Willis, Vice President of Advancement

 Polly Willis has served the nonprofit community as an accomplished fundraising professional and administrator, working in the fields of human services, health, and international relations.
-She started at Methodist Home for Children as director of development in 2001 and joined the leadership team as vice president of advancement in 2003.
-Prior to joining MHC, Willis served as director of development with Prevent Blindness NC and as director of field services for March of Dimes, where she specialized in staff and board development and event management.
+She started at Methodist Home for Children as Director of Development in 2001 and joined the leadership team as Vice President of Advancement in 2003.
+Prior to joining MHC, Polly served as Director of Development with Prevent Blindness NC and as Director of Field Services for March of Dimes, where she specialized in staff and board development and event management.

-Willis is a native of Wisconsin.
-She earned a Bachelor of Arts in psychology and human services administration from St. Mary’s University in Winona, Minn.
+Polly earned a Bachelor of Arts in psychology and human services administration from St. Mary’s University in Winona, Minn.
+She holds a Certificate in Nonprofit Management from Duke University.